 Sample script for engagement:

 The pandemic has rendered over 1000 people unemployed.
 A majority of them belong to lower-income groups.
 As they struggle to get back on their feet, their preadolescent and teenage children are at the risk of getting into bad habits.
 This is mostly due to unavoidable negligence.
-Our foundation aims to help such families with education and livelihood opportunities.
+We raise money to help such families with education and livelihood opportunities.
 Given your long history of philanthropy to such causes, I wanted to seek your help.

 Sure, Kim.
 Could you tell me more about the cause?